Step 2 : Get professional advice

 - An outline of your proposed works, including the impact on archaeology

-Complete the consent application form, including the signature of the owner.
-You will need to provide proof that you have paid the application fee.
+Complete the consent application form, including payment of the application fee.
 In some instances, fees may be waived.
 You can request a fee waiver by completing the form and submitting it with your application.